jkrrv/ScripturNum/README.md

 ### Starting with Other Numerical References

 If you've already parsed a string input and have broken apart the numerical portions, you may need a different means.

-Currently, only English book names are supported by the library directly.
-This function is part of a means for localization.

 (Matthew is the 40th book.)